finbourne/lusid-angular13/projects/lusid-sdk-angular13/README.md

 * the generated files will be in `projects\lusid-sdk-angular13\src\lib\.generated`
     * these files are not checked in to git.
 * this can take a couple of minutes!
+* if you get an error like generate.sh: line 2: $'\r': command not found you need to
+    * make sure your generate.sh file is in unix format: unix2dos generate.sh
+    * force a rebuild of the container `docker compose -f docker-compose.yml up --build`

 ## Notes
 1. FINBOURNE has a process that automatically builds and deploys this each time the LUSID API changes